Northern Rivers Rail Trail: Section 1: Murwillumbah to Crabbes Creek

 This section uses 18 railway bridges and passes through 2 railway tunnels; these are the Burringbar Range Tunnel and the Hulls Road Tunnel.
 These tunnels are a habitat for microbat and glowworms and are kept dark so as not to disturb them; visitors are asked to bring torches and dismount when passing through them.

 Views of Mount Warning (Wollumbin) can be seen along long stretches of this track.

-Section 2: The Casino and Bentley section
+Section 2: Casino to Bentley

-This section opened in March 2024 and is 13.4 km long and it passes through:
+This 13.4km section opened in March 2024, connecting the following towns in the Richmond Valley Council area: